dlm1223/nfl-simulation/README.md

 value, which is supported in my simulations.
 On third down, the effect isn’t there as much, which I saw in my simulation as there was not change when I added long passes to 3rd down.
-While YPA would suggest long passes is best in all states, looking at EPA seems like it may provide better guidance.
+While YPA would suggest long passes is best in all states, looking at EPA seems to provide better guidance.

 Part 4: Conclusion